I am out of work due to a disintegrating medical condition and can no longer make my child support payments. What can I do?

 If you are represented by an attorney or representative, you can contact your attorney or non-attorney representative's office.
 The individual, agency, or firm that provides representation on your disability claim can supply a letter to either child support enforcement or the family court, verifying that you have a pending disability claim or appeal.

-Typically, proof of application for disability benefits or a letter from an attorney or non-attorney's office will be sufficient to forestall legal action against those who cannot meet their child support obligations due to a disabling condition.
+Typically, proof of application for disability benefits or a letter from an attorney or non-attorney's office will be sufficient to forestall legal action against you.
+Next, you should seek a modification of your child support obligation.
+For information on how to do this, read our article on modifiying child support due to disability.